NadavFireman/Deep-Learning-HW1-Image-Classifiers/README.md

   - `a2_helpers.py`: Toy-data generation and training-curve / weight visualization.
   - `a2_challenge_problem.py`: Scaffolding for the optional challenge problem.
   - `submit.py`: Submission packaging tooling.

-## Acknowledgment
-Scaffolding and the `eecs598` package are based on the University of Michigan's EECS 498/598 *Deep Learning for Computer Vision* course.